Biography

 In 2017 I joined the St. Andrews Science-Engaged Theology project as one of a team of postdoctoral scholars located at different universities in Europe and the USA.
 I was based at the University of Leeds, where I worked with Professor Mark Wynn on theological and scientific accounts of emotion and rational agency.
 This is a project which continues in my current research.

-In 2018 I joined the University of Winchester, where I am a Senior Lecturer in the Department of Philosophy, Religions and Liberal Arts.
-I teach in Winchester’s Institute for Value Studies and in Philosophy and Theology.
+In 2018 I joined the University of Winchester, where I was a Lecturer in the Department of Philosophy, Religions and Liberal Arts and taught in Winchester’s Institute for Value Studies.
+From 2024 I joined the Department of Religion and Theology at the University of Bristol, where I am Lecturer in Christianity and Ethics.

 Current research